Comparison Summary: Turmeric vs. Kratom

 The FDA doesn’t regulate kratom; therefore, they don’t offer any dosing guidelines or recommendations.

 Most people typically chew fresh kratom leaves, but it’s also available in powdered form and capsules.
-A popular consumption option is to mix powdered kratom into a tea.
+A popular consumption option is to mix powdered kratom into tea.

 Kratom is both a stimulant and a sedative.
 The leaves contain high levels of alkaloids, namely mitragynine and 7-hydroxymitragynine.